SeyranGit/collection/README.md

-# Implementation of List data structures in C
+# Implementation of a singly linked list data structure in C

 ```
   _       _    ____    _____